Quarter of Scotland's NHS 24 winter calls unanswered

 'Dangerous bottleneck'

-However, Scottish Conservatives health spokesman Dr Sandesh Gulhane described the number of abandoned calls as "astonishing and deeply concerning".
+Scottish Conservative health spokesman Dr Sandesh Gulhane described the number of abandoned calls as "deeply concerning".

-He added: "Patients have been encouraged to use NHS 24 as a first port of call before going to Scotland's desperately over-stretched A&E wards, so some of these calls will relate to serious conditions.
+He added: "Patients have been encouraged to use NHS 24 as a first port of call before going to Scotland's over-stretched A&E wards.

-"This has created another dangerous bottleneck in our NHS, which is at absolute breaking point under the SNP.
-Potentially life-threatening incidents are likely to have been missed as a result of so many calls not being connected."
+"Some of these calls will relate to serious conditions.
+This has created another dangerous bottleneck in our NHS."

+NHS 24 said that in response to increasing demand,it had employed 422 new members of staff and opened three additional centres.

 The Scottish government said it had increased NHS 24 funding by more than £20m for extra staff and a new call centre in Dundee, which opened in December.